-Brink and Marathon Digital Holdings (MARA) have partnered to raise $1,000,000 for Bitcoin developers.
-Marathon has matched donations up to $500,000 ✓.
+Brink is a nonprofit supporting Bitcoin developers through our grants program.
 All donations to Brink are 501(c)(3) tax-deductible and 100% of donations will support the Bitcoin developers building, securing, testing, and reviewing the Bitcoin Core software underpinning the Bitcoin network.

 Credit card, Cash App, Apple Pay, Google Pay.
 Other options

 - Funding for developers focused on building, securing, testing, and reviewing Bitcoin Core

 - Grantees help run Bitcoin Optech, an educational resource

 - Grantees help run the weekly Bitcoin PR Review Club, a new developer pipeline

 - Grantees mentor junior developers via Summer of Bitcoin and Qala